Patterson–Gimlin film: Filmmaker-related

 Patterson's expensive ($369) 16 mm camera had been rented on May 13 from photographer Harold Mattson at Sheppard's Camera Shop in Yakima, but he had kept it longer than the contract had stipulated, and an arrest warrant had been issued for him on October 17; he was arrested within weeks of his return from Bluff Creek.
-After Patterson returned the camera in working order, this charge was dismissed, in 1969.
+After Patterson returned the camera in working order in 1969, this charge was dismissed.

 While Patterson sought publicity, Gimlin was conspicuous by his absence.
 He only briefly helped to promote the film and avoided discussing his Bigfoot encounter publicly for many subsequent years; he turned down requests for interviews.
 He later reported that he had avoided publicity after Patterson and promoter Al DeAtley had broken their agreement to pay him a one-third share of any profits generated by the film.
 Another factor was that his wife objected to publicity.

 Daegling wrote, "Bigfoot advocates emphasize that Patterson remained an active Bigfoot hunter up until his death."
 For instance, in 1969, he hired a pair of brothers to travel around in a truck chasing down leads to Bigfoot witnesses and interviewing them.
 Later, in December of that year, he was one of those present in Bossburg, Washington, in the aftermath of the cripplefoot tracks found there.
 Krantz reports that "[a] few years after the film was made, Patterson received a letter from a man ["a US airman stationed in Thailand"] who assured him a Sasquatch was being held in a Buddhist monastery.
 Patterson spent most of his remaining money preparing an expedition to retrieve this creature" only to learn it was a hoax.
 He learned this only after having sent Dennis Jenson fruitlessly to Thailand (where he concluded that the airman was "mentally unbalanced") and then, after receiving a second untrue letter from the man, going himself to Thailand with Jenson.

 To obtain money to travel to Thailand, "Patterson called Ron, who had returned to ANE, and sold the company the theatrical rights to the clip for what Olson described as a pretty good sum of money."

 Patterson died of Hodgkin's lymphoma in 1972.
-According to Michael McLeod, Greg Long, and Bill Munns, "A few days before Roger died, he told Bigfoot-book author Peter C. Byrne that in retrospect, ... he [wished he] would have shot the thing [ie killed it] and brought out a body instead of a reel of film."
+According to Michael McLeod, Greg Long, and Bill Munns, "A few days before Roger died, he told Bigfoot-book author Peter C. Byrne that in retrospect...he [wished he] would have shot the thing and brought out a body instead of a reel of film."
 According to Grover Krantz and Robert Pyle, years later, Patterson and Gimlin both agreed they should have tried to kill the creature, both for financial gain and to silence naysayers.

 In 1995, almost three decades after the Patterson–Gimlin filming, Greg Long, a technical writer for a technology firm who had a hobby of investigating and writing about Northwest mysteries, started years of interviewing people who knew Patterson, some of whom described him as a liar and a conman.